Faster algorithms for counting subgraphs in sparse graphs: DAG tree decompositions

-{\mathbf{u}} {\bar{u}} {\bar{\mathbf{u}}} {\mathbf{v}} {\bar{v}} {\bar{\mathbf{v}}} {\mathcal{B}} {\mathcal{E}} \begin{definition}[Dag tree decomposition] Let $P=(V_P,A_P)$ be a dag.
-A dag tree decomposition (d.t.d.) of $P$ is a rooted tree $T=(\vt,\et)$ with the following properties: \begin{enumerate} \item[1.] each node $B \in \vt$ is a bag of sources $B \subseteq \roots_P$ \item[2.] $\bigcup_{B \in \vt} B = \roots_P$ \item[3.] for all $B,B_1,B_2 \in T$, if $B \in T(B_1,B_2)$ then $V_P(B_1) \cap V_P(B_2) \subseteq V_P(B)$ \end{enumerate} \end{definition} One can see immediately the resemblance to the standard tree decomposition of a graph (Definition~\ref{def:treedecomp}).
+\begin{definition}[Dag tree decomposition] Let $P=(V_P,A_P)$ be a dag.
+A dag tree decomposition (d.t.d.) of $P$ is a (rooted) tree $T=(\vt,\et)$ with the following properties: \begin{enumerate}\itemsep2pt \item each node $B \in \vt$ is a bag of sources $B \subseteq \roots_P$ \item $\bigcup_{B \in \vt} B = \roots_P$ \item for all $B,B_1,B_2 \in T$, if $B \in T(B_1,B_2)$ then $V_P(B_1) \cap V_P(B_2) \subseteq V_P(B)$ \end{enumerate} \end{definition} One can see the similarity with the tree decomposition of an undirected graph (Definition~\ref{def:treedecomp}).
 However, our dag tree decomposition differs crucially in two aspects.
-First, the bags of the tree are subsets of \roots\ rather than subsets of $V_P$.
-This is because the time needed to list the homomorphisms between $P(B_i)$ and $G$ is driven by $|B_i|$, which is the number of sources in $P(B_i)$.
-Second, the path-intersection property concerns not the bags themselves, but the pieces reachable from the bags themselves.
-The reason is that, to combine the counts of two pieces together, their intersection must form a separator in $G$ (similarly to what happens with the standard tree decomposition).

-The dag tree decomposition induces immediately the following notions of \emph{width}, that we use throughout the rest of the article. \begin{definition} The \emph{width} of $T$ is $\sw(T) = \max_{B \in \vt} |B|$.
-The \emph{dag treewidth} $\sw(P)$ of $P$ is the minimum of $\sw(T)$ over all dag tree decompositions $T$ of $P$. \end{definition} Figure~\ref{fig:dtd} shows a pattern $P$, together with a d.t.d.\ $T$ of width $1$.
-Note that $1 \le \sw(P) \le k$ for any $P$.
-Note also that $\sw(P)$ has no relationship with the treewidth $\tw(H)$ of $H$: they can both be $\Theta(k)$, or we can have $\sw(P)=1$ but $\tw(H)=k$ (when $H$ is a clique).
-In fact, $\sw(P)$ is within constant factors of the independence number $\alpha(H)$ of $H$ (see Section~\ref{sub:alpha}), and thus decreases as $H$ becomes denser.
-The intuition is that adding arcs increases the number of nodes reachable from the sources, hence we need smaller bags to cover all of $P$.
-When $H$ is a clique, $P$ is reachable from just one source and $\sw(P)=1$.
+First, the bags are subsets of $\roots$ rather than subsets of $V_P$.
+This is because the time needed to list the homomorphisms between $P(B_i)$ and $G$ is driven by $n^{|B_i|}$.
+Second, the path-intersection property (3) concerns the pieces reachable from the bags rather than the bags themselves.
+The reason is that, to combine the counts of two pieces together, their intersection must form a separator in $P$ (similarly to the tree decomposition of an undirected graph).
+The dag tree decomposition induces the following notions of \emph{width}, used throughout the rest of the article. \begin{definition} The \emph{width} of $T$ is $\sw(T) = \max_{B \in \vt} |B|$.
+The \emph{dag treewidth} $\sw(P)$ of $P$ is the minimum of $\sw(T)$ over all dag tree decompositions $T$ of $P$. \end{definition} Clearly $\sw(P) \in \{1,\ldots, k\}$ for any $k$-node dag $P$.
+Figure~\ref{fig:dtd} shows a pattern $P$ together with a d.t.d.\ of width $1$.
+We observe that $\sw(P)$ has no obvious relation to the treewidth $\tw(H)$ of $H$; see the discussion in Subsection~\ref{sub:incexc}.